 VineyardsThe fruit for this wine comes from vineyards in the Carneros region owned by the Rombauer family and select growers including the Sangiacomo family, long-term grower partners who have farmed this land for three generations.

-WinegrowingA cool spell in August stalled harvest a bit at the outset, but a warm September brought a mad dash to the finish.
-All in all, 2016 was another high-quality vintage despite small volumes for some varietals due to cool, rainy weather at flowering.
+WinegrowingA wet winter with moderate rainfall, a mild spring and a warm summer created the ideal growing season.
+Very warm weather at the beginning of harvest accelerated the need to pick Sauvignon Blanc and Chardonnay in early September.
 Sustainable farming practices throughout the growing season were tailored to each block with the assistance of aerial photos produced using NDVI (Normalized Difference Vegetation Index) technology.
-The fruit was hand-picked at night and sorted in the vineyard.
+The fruit was hand-picked at dawn and sorted in the vineyard.

 WinemakingThe grapes were gently whole-cluster pressed while the fruit was still cool.
 The juice was pumped to tank to cold-settle overnight before it was racked to barrel for primary and malolactic fermentation.
 The lees were stirred every two weeks to give the wine rich flavors and a creamy texture.

-Tasting NotesEnticing aromas of vanilla, melon and mango are layered with apricot, creme brulee, butter and a slight minerality.
+Tasting NotesEnticing aromas of vanilla, peach and mango are layered with apricots, creme brulee, butter and a slight minerality.
 Those scents are echoed as flavors on the creamy, rich palate, along with peach, pie crust and baking spices.
-The long, smooth finish is marked by mouthwatering acidity.
+The long, smooth finish is marked by mouthwatering acidity

 90 points – Robert Parker – 2017 Carneros Chardonnay

 The 2017 Chardonnay features compelling spiced apples, almond croissant, honeyed peaches and fresh baked pear tart notions on the nose.
 Medium-bodied with a satiny texture, the palate delivers plenty of peaches and savory layers with a racy line and mineral-tinged finish.